The Pearl District

 Every direction you look, there is something to do such as shops, restaurants, pubs, cafe’s, art galleries, live music, museums, boutiques, grocery, clothing and everything else you can imagine under the sun.
 Located just east of Nob hill, People moving into The Pearl District should take the day off, buy a new pair of shoes and get ready to explore.
 According to the Pearl District Business Association, Thomas Augustine, a local gallery owner, coined the name Pearl District more than 10 years ago to suggest that its industrial buildings were like crusty oysters, and that the galleries and artists’ lofts within were like pearls.

-Scroll down below to view every Pearl District Condo for sale and Pearl Lofts for sale.
+Scroll down below to view every Pearl District Condo and Loft for sale.

 View all Pearl District condos for sale